boazsegev/facil.io/docs/_SOURCE/0.7.x/index.md

 [facil.io](http://facil.io) is an evented Network library written in C. It provides high performance TCP/IP network services by using an evented design that was tested to provide an easy solution to [the C10K problem](http://www.kegel.com/c10k.html).

-[facil.io](http://facil.io) includes a mini-framework for Web Applications, with a fast HTTP / WebSocket server, integrated Pub/Sub, optional Redis connectivity, easy JSON handling and more nifty tidbits.
+[facil.io](http://facil.io) includes a mini-framework for Web Applications, with a fast HTTP / WebSocket server, integrated Pub/Sub, optional Redis connectivity, easy JSON handling, [Mustache](http://mustache.github.io) template rendering and more nifty tidbits.

 [facil.io](http://facil.io) powers the [HTTP/Websockets Ruby Iodine server](https://github.com/boazsegev/iodine) and it can easily power your application as well.